What is Hospice Care?

 - Diagnosis of life-limiting illness such as cancer or Alzheimer’s Disease

-As Utah’s first agency to be certified by Medicare to offer Hospice Services, Community Nursing Services (CNS) has developed a legacy of trust and compassionate service.
+As Utah’s first Home Health Care and Hospice agency to be certified by Medicare to offer Hospice Services, CNS has developed a legacy of trust and compassionate service.
 We emphasize creating moments and experiences that provide peace of mind to our patients and their families.
-Our Hospice professionals put health, dignity, comfort, and well-being first.
+Our Hospice care professionals put health, dignity, comfort, and well-being first.

-- Home visits from physicians, nurses, home health aides and volunteer companions
+- Home visits from physicians, nurses, home health care aides and volunteer companions

 - In-home counseling and assessment visits as needed from social workers